Our Services

 Helpful Resources

-Topical creams can relieve diabetic foot numbness and pain, with over-the-counter options like capsaicin and lidocaine offering mild to moderate relief in short bursts, while prescription therapies such as high-potency capsaicin patches and compounded neuropathic formulas provide stronger, longer-lasting effects.
+Topical creams for diabetic foot numbness and nerve pain fall into two main categories: over-the-counter options like capsaicin and lidocaine, which deliver mild to moderate short-term relief, and prescription treatments such as high-potency capsaicin patches and compounded neuropathic formulas, which offer stronger, longer-lasting results.

-Several factors—including application frequency, strength, side-effect profile, and insurance coverage—dictate which cream is best, so see below for detailed comparisons, evidence-based recommendations, and guidance on when to involve a healthcare provider.
+Choosing the right cream depends on application frequency, strength, side-effect profile, and insurance coverage.
+Below, you'll find detailed comparisons, evidence-based recommendations, and clear guidance on when to consult a healthcare provider.

 Foot numbness and pain, especially in people with diabetes, often stem from diabetic peripheral neuropathy.
 Finding relief can feel overwhelming, but topical creams—both over-the-counter (OTC) and prescription—offer targeted comfort.
 Below, we explore your options, weigh pros and cons, and highlight the best cream for diabetic foot pain based on credible guidance.